Phuong Ngo: Political conflict

-Murder of John Newman
+Assassination of John Newman

-Newman was murdered on 5 September 1994.
-Within days, the leader of the 5T gang, 19-year-old Tri Minh Tran, became the prime suspect.
+John Newman, member of the New South Wales Legislative Assembly, was shot dead on 5 September 1994.
+Within days, the leader of a gang, 19-year-old Tri Minh Tran, became the prime suspect.
 Ngo's conflict with Newman and his close ties to Tran led to widespread rumours in the community that he was involved which were repeated by the media.
-Tran, who had led the gang since the age of 14, was assassinated on 7 August 1995.
-On the afternoon of Tran's funeral, Cabramatta shopkeepers closed their businesses as a sign of respect, an honour they had also given to Newman.
 Ngo became the focus of police attention after one of Tran's relatives made a statement to police that he had rejected an offer of $10,000 from Ngo to kill Newman.
 The case against Ngo was weak and, after Ngo provided information to police that led to the arrest of the informant, the task force investigating the Newman murder was disbanded.

 It was not the first murder of a parliamentarian.
 In 1921 another Labor MP in the NSW Legislative Assembly, Percy Brookfield, was slain in Riverton, by a psychotic man.

 Trial

-Ngo was arrested for Newman's murder on 13 March 1998, and following two mistrials, was convicted by a jury on 29 June 2001.
-He was sentenced to life imprisonment without the possibility of parole or review.
+Ngo was arrested for Newman's murder on 13 March 1998, and following two mistrials, a Coronial Inquest, three Supreme Court trials and a Judicial Inquiry.
+After seven years since Newman’s death, he was found guilty and was convicted by a jury on 29 June 2001.
+He was sentenced to life in prison without the possibility of parole.